ajmeese7/photo-gallery/README.md

 may be the problem.

 ### Plans
-- Want to delete jQuery and possible Masonry from dependencies
+- Possibly remove Masonry from dependencies
 - Add settings/options for different sizes and display styles